lsds/KungFu/osdi20/README.md

 In this experiment, we measure the scalability of the asynchronous collective communication layer in KungFu.
 We compare the ideal throughput (i.e., training throughput without communication) and actual training throughput.

+You need to launch a cluster that up to 32 VMs.
+We have a relay machine on Azure which contains the scripts to create the VMs and to run the experiments.
+We also prepared a VM image that contains the KungFu library and the baseline: Horovod.
+Please contact the authors if you need access to the relay machine and the VM image.

-You need to launch a cluster that has `N` VMs.
-For example, with 2 VMs, we assume that their private IPs are `10.0.0.19` and `10.0.0.20` (bound to NIC `eth0`).
+In the following, we explain our experiment commands using a small cluster that has 2 VMs.
+We assume that the VMs' private IPs are `10.0.0.19` and `10.0.0.20` (bound to NIC `eth0`).
 You can launch the 2-VM data parallel training scenario by running the following command on **each** VM:

 ```bash
 kungfu-run -np 2 -strategy MULTI_BINARY_TREE_STAR -H 10.0.0.19:1,10.0.0.20:1 -nic=eth0 python3 benchmarks/system/benchmark_kungfu.py --kf-optimizer=sync-sgd --model=ResNet50 --batch-size=64